Mental health in Russia: Overview

 The Law contains 6 sections and 50 articles.
 Section I of the law describes general provisions of psychiatric care in Russia, covering items such as the right of persons with mental disorders, the voluntariness of seeking care/refusal of treatment, diagnostic and treatment procedures and ensuring that medical confidentiality is maintained in dealing with mentally ill patients.
 Section II covers the state provision of psychiatric care, including financial provision.
 Section III describes the rights and duties of mental health workers in Russia, as well as the authorised institutions that provide mental health services.
 Section IV details further into the types of psychiatric care and procedure of care, including the 'internment' process.
 Section V describes the role of law enforcement, while Section VI covers appeals against psychiatric care.

 Practical significance

-Adoption of the Law On Psychiatric Care and Guarantees of Citizens' Rights during Its Provision is regarded as an epoch-making event in the history of domestic psychiatry, as establishing the legal basis for psychiatric care, and, first of all, mediating all involuntary measures through judicial procedure.
-That is a major post-Soviet achievement of Russian psychiatry and the foundation for a basically new attitude to the mentally ill as persons reserving all their civil and political rights and freedoms.
+Adoption of the Law On Psychiatric Care and Guarantees of Citizens' Rights during Its Provision is regarded as a notable event in the history of domestic psychiatry, as it established the legal basis for psychiatric care and allowed for mediation of involuntary measures through judicial procedure.
+It is considered to be the foundation of a new approach to the mentally ill as persons with full civil and political rights and freedoms.

 The main new democratic innovations for Russian psychiatry were the two ones of the Law: